thriveweb/sailing-paradise/content/boatTours/2018-08-31-bucks-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: VIP Bachelor Party.
 contentColumn: >-
+  Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

   From the moment you arrive you'll be treated like the VIP you are.

-  We have rolled out the red carpet for you and your mates.
+We have rolled out the red carpet and our crew are ready and waiting for you and your mates.

+  Our smooth and stable sailing catamarans are the perfect venue for your Gold Coast bucks party and the open plan layout ensures that all your guests will be part of the action.

+  The large trampoline-style fore-deck is perfect for chilling out in the sun with an ice cold beer and listening to some tunes while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!

   There is ice in the esky, the tunes are pumping and we are ready to sail away to your secret destination.

+  So let the crew pamper you the way you deserve with our Ultimate VIP bucks Party Cruise.
 accordionSection:
   accordion:
     - dropdownContent: >-
-        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

-        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
-The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
-The ample undercover space makes the vessel perfect for those seeking shade.
-        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
-Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
-Let the crew pamper you the way you deserve with our Ultimate VIP bucks Party Cruise.
+        A great day out on the calm waters with your mates.

+        Cold drinks, cool tunes, good vibes.

+        Activities if you like - beach cricket, stand up paddleboards, fishing, snorkelling.

+        Yes you can bring a waitress if you like.
       title: What to expect
     - dropdownContent: >-
-        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

-        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
-The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
-The ample undercover space makes the vessel perfect for those seeking shade.
-        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
-Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
-Let the crew pamper you the way you deserve with our Ultimate VIP bucks Party Cruise.
+        Swimmers (preferrably not budgie smugglers or mankini's  thank you).
+        Towels.

+        Food and drink (unless you want us to arrange this for you).

+        Good Vibes.
       title: What to Bring
     - dropdownContent: >-
-        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

-        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
-The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
-The ample undercover space makes the vessel perfect for those seeking shade.
-        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
-Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
-Let the crew pamper you the way you deserve with our Ultimate VIP bucks Party Cruise.
+        Topless waitresses are allowed however due to licensing laws we can not allow Adult entertainment shows or fully naked women.

+        Bucks parties and all male celebrations are limited to a maximum of 3 hours and must be finished by 5pm.

+        Spirits are only allowed in commercially packaged pre-mixed cans or bottles ie no bottled spirits allowed.

+        Our vessels are non-smoking however we can pull up at numerous public wharves and beaches for ciggie breaks.

+        As the marina area is a public place there is to be no consumption off alcohol off the boat either before or after your cruise.

+        The skipper has the right to refuse entry, cease the cruise early, or to disembark from a different wharf, if anyone is intoxicated or behaving offensively, and the police may be called to attend.
-      title: Considerations
+      title: Conditions
     - dropdownContent: >-
         Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.